diego-renato/diego-renato/README.md

 About me:
 * Statistician
 * Python and R programming
-* Statistical learning and Machine learning lover
+* Statistical learning and Machine learning
-* Bayesian thinking